isomerpages/moe-xinminpri/_cca/Sports/Basketball.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Senior_Team_2025.jpg">
 </div>
-<p></p>
-<h1><strong>Mission &amp; Key Programmes:</strong></h1>
-<p>Through our customised training, we hope to instil in all basketball members
+<p>Through our customised training programme, we instil the school's core
-the school core values of care, respect, responsibility and resilience, and to develop a strong team of basketball players who are firmly grounded in basketball skills such as ball-handling, shooting and defence, and are physically and emotionally fit to face challenges.</p>
+values of care, respect, responsibility, resilience and integrity in all basketball members.
+Our players develop strong foundational skills in ball-handling, shooting and defence whilst building the physical and emotional resilience needed to face any challenge.</p>
+<p>Beyond skill development, basketball offers students the opportunity to
-<p>Through this CCA, students can forge friendships and strong camaraderie
+forge lasting friendships and strong camaraderie with their teammates.
-with their peers as they participate in competitions such as the annual National School Games and friendly matches with other schools.</p>
+Through competitions such as the annual National School Games and friendly matches with other schools, our members learn the true meaning of teamwork and sportsmanship.</p>
 <p></p>
 <p></p>
 <div class="isomer-image-wrapper">